Muisca language: Phonology

-Phonology

-Because Muysc Cubun is an extinct language, various scholars as Adolfo Constenla (1984), González de Pérez (2006) and Willem Adelaar with the collaboration of Pieter Muysken (2007) have formulated different phonological systems taking into account linguistic documents from the 17th century and comparative linguistics.
-Myska did not have a lateral phoneme.
+Because Muisca is an extinct language, various scholars as Adolfo Constenla (1984), González de Pérez (2006) and Willem Adelaar with the collaboration of Pieter Muysken (2004) have formulated different phonological systems from the available data.

-Proposal by Adolfo Constenla
+Adolfo Constenla

-The proposal of Adolfo Constenla, Costa Rican teacher of the Chibcha languages, has been the basis of the other proposals and his appreciations are still valid, even more so because they were the result of the use of the comparative method with other Chibcha languages and lexicostatistics.
-In fact, Constenla's classification of the Chibcha languages remains the most accepted.
+The proposal of Adolfo Constenla, a Costa Rican scholar of Chibchan, has been the basis of the other proposals and his appreciations are still valid, even more so because they were the result of the use of the comparative method with other Chibcha languages and lexicostatistics.